shresnit/SQL-Projects-Beginner-/Superstore Beginner Exercises/SQL Queries_Beginners Exercises.md

 **SQL Beginner's Exercises - Super Store**
 -------------------------------------------------------------
-*The data for the exercises are in the Root Folder of this Project*
+*The data for the exercises are in the Root Folder of this Project (Superstore Beginner Exercises/Data)*
 <br>
 <br>
 <br>